ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/indicators/create.rst

       "displayed" : true
     }

-For example, if you wanted to add a Description attribute to the Email Address ``bad@example.com``, you would use the following query:
+For example, to add a Description Attribute to the Email Address ``bad@example.com``, you would use the following query:

 .. code::